sevenwestmedia/project-watchtower/docs/build.md

 ]
 ```

-Add the following script to your `package.json` (with the appropriate command to transpile your TypeScript sources):
+Add a task to compile your tests to JavaScript to `.vscode/tasks.json`:

 ```
-"test:debug": "tsc && pwt test debug"
+{
+    "taskName": "build:test:debug",
+    "args": [
+        "run",
+        "tsc",
+        "--",
+        "-p",
+        "./tsconfig-debug.json"
+    ]
+}
 ```